devinekask/workflows/src/content/docs/git/basics/git-03-commit.md

 ```

 :::note[A historical note]
 Old tutorials (and some older course material) will tell you that `git add .` does not stage deleted files, and that you need `-A` to stage a deletion.
-That was true a long time ago, but it changed in Git 2.0  `git add .` stages deletions just fine today.
+That was true a long time ago, but it changed in Git 2.0, and `git add .` stages deletions just fine today.
 The only real difference left is the one above: which part of the repository the command looks at.
 :::

 ## GUI